-- (1) A Councillor can submit to the Chief Executive Officer a Notice of Motion for inclusion in the Agenda for a Meeting. - (2) A Notice of Motion must be in writing signed by a Councillor, (including by electronic means) and be lodged with or sent to the Chief Executive Officer no later than 12 noon 6 days before the day of the Meeting at which it is intended to be considered to ensure its inclusion in the Agenda.
+- (1) A Councillor can submit to the Chief Executive Officer a Notice of Motion for inclusion in the Agenda for a Meeting. - (2) A Notice of Motion must be in writing signed by a Councillor, (including by electronic means) and be lodged with or sent to the Chief Executive Officer no later than 9am 7 days before the day of the Meeting at which it is intended to be considered to ensure its inclusion in the Agenda.

-For avoidance of confusion, if a Meeting is to be held on a Tuesday, a Notice of Motion must be signed and lodged no later than 12 noon on the previous Wednesday.
+For avoidance of confusion, if a Meeting is to be held on a Tuesday, a Notice of Motion must be signed and lodged no later than 9am on the previous Tuesday.